firefly-iii/docs/docs/docs/data-importer/advanced/automation.md

 !!! info "Personal Access Token required"
     The POST commands only work when you're using a Personal Access Token to authenticate, set in your `.env`-file or environment variables.

-!!! info "Nordigen or Spectre information"
+!!! info "GoCardless or Spectre information"
-    You cannot submit Nordigen or Spectre information using the POST commands, the data importer must already be configured with them.
+    You cannot submit GoCardless or Spectre information using the POST commands, the data importer must already be configured with them.

 For all examples, the following environment variables need to be set: